Old-school red sauce Italian, Frank Sinatra's fave. Classic NYC vibe.

 Important Note

-Some reviews suggest that the food quality may have declined from its peak, and one commenter described it as a tourist trap with poor service.
+Some diners feel the food quality has declined over the years, and one commenter described it as a potential tourist trap with subpar service.

 Negative"Regarding pizza crust preference, Patsy's can be chewy, and the knockoff versions in Midtown also offer a chewy fold."